VedantParanjape/simpPRU/docs/usage/usage-simppru.md

 for any corresponding short options.
 ```

 simppru autodetects BeagleBoard model and automatically configures pin mux using config-pin.
-This functionality doesn't work on BeagleBone AI.
+This functionality doesn't work on BeagleBone Blue and AI.

 Say we have to compile a example file called `test.sim`, command will be as follows: